The Large and Likely Inefficiency of Stable Matching Mechanisms: Related Literature

+\paragraph{Measuring DA's inefficiency.} The Pareto-inefficiency of DA has long been recognized \citep{abdulkadirouglu2003, kesten2010school}.
+Recent work quantifies this inefficiency using different welfare criteria. \citet{lee2014efficiency} and \citet{che2019efficiency} study \emph{utilitarian} welfare and show that, under particular assumptions in large markets, DA can achieve near-optimal average utility.
+This is not in tension with our results.
+Pareto inefficiency is an \emph{ordinal} notion: it can be widespread even when aggregate utility is high, for example when schools are close substitutes so that the utility gaps between adjacent ranks are small.
+Our contribution focuses on the prevalence of Pareto improvements over DA within the class of stable matchings and does not require cardinal interpersonal utility comparisons.
+Empirically, our objects of interest can be assessed from submitted preferences, whereas utilitarian evaluations require estimating a cardinal preference model.

+\cite{escobar2025efficiency} study the top-choice share---the fraction of students receiving their first choice---in a continuum model with specific priority structures.
+Since students getting their top choice are unimprovable, our Theorem~\ref{thm:scc} implies this fraction becomes negligible in large markets, a result also established in more generality by \cite{ashlagi2019assigning} for DA with random and independent priorities, which they show no longer holds when there is a single master priority list used by all schools. \footnote{Beyond DA, \cite{pritchard2023asymptotic} and \cite{ortegascwe} analyze top-choice shares for the Boston mechanism.}

+Other studies use measures related to the price of anarchy. \cite{anshelevich2013anarchy} examine the ratio between utilitarian welfare under efficient versus stable matchings, while \cite{boudreau2013preferences} develop an ordinal variant using rank sums.
+Both metrics require interpersonal welfare comparisons and are silent about the distribution of welfare gains.

+Necessary and sufficient conditions on priorities are known for DA to be inefficient for some preference profile \citep{ergin2002efficient}.
+Empirical studies have documented DA's inefficiency in practice \citep{abdulkadiroglu2005, abdulkadirouglu2009strategy, che2019efficiency, ortega2023cost}.

 \paragraph{Efficient mechanisms that dominate DA.} The most prominent mechanism in this class is Efficiency-Adjusted Deferred Acceptance \citep[EADA,][]{kesten2010school}.
-Over the past decade, EADA's properties and implementation have been extensively studied \citep{bando2014existence, tang2014new, dur2019school, troyan2020essentially, troyan2020obvious, ehlers2020legal, tang2021weak, dougan2021minimally, reny2022efficient, chen2023regret}, demonstrating that it is possible to achieve an efficient improvement over DA while maintaining relatively low instability and manipulability.
+Over the past decade, EADA's properties and implementation have been extensively studied \citep{bando2014existence, tang2014new, dur2019school, troyan2020essentially, troyan2020obvious, ehlers2020legal, tang2021weak, dougan2021minimally, reny2022efficient, chen2023regret,dogan2023existence,afacan2025improving,shirakawasimple}, demonstrating that it is possible to achieve an efficient improvement over DA while maintaining relatively low instability and manipulability.
 Another well-known efficient mechanism that Pareto-dominates DA is DA+TTC, which applies the top trading cycles (TTC) procedure to the allocation obtained by DA \citep{alcalde2017}.
+Beyond EADA and DA+TTC, our companion paper shows that any mechanism that weakly Pareto-dominates DA can lead to a poor rank distribution and high levels of student segregation \citep{ortega2025pareto}.